All Things Stewart Mineral Springs

 ...and longtime annual, ostensibly spiritually-centered event organizers who appeared loathe to change locale though all too aware (or in abject denial) that all hell

-had broken loose on the subtle (and not so subtle) planes -- until one day they either got priced out, became hooked on the Kool Aid, or too become repulsed by scene...
+had broken loose on the subtle -- and not so subtle -- planes...until one day they either got priced out, became hooked on the Kool Aid, or too become abjactly repulsed by the scene...

 bit of my story

 For what it's worth anymore, following is a brief history of my involvement with Springs over the years, for any curious about my bona fides, background, and/or this site's evolution.

 Stuart discovers Stewart's